minamoqadasi/LinkedList/README.md

-# Custom Linked List in Java
+# Linked List in Java

 This project demonstrates a basic implementation of a **singly linked list** in Java using generics.
 It includes features like adding/removing from head and tail, deleting specific items, checking contents, and printing the list.